 Some common tactics employers use to avoid paying workers overtime include requiring them to work off the clock or misclassifying their jobs as “exempt” from overtime laws.
-The Tampa overtime pay attorneys at Lieser Skaff Alexander can help you fight for the unpaid overtime wages that you are rightfully owed.
+The Tampa overtime pay attorneys at Lieser Skaff can help you fight for the unpaid overtime wages that you are rightfully owed.

 Overview of Overtime Law